paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 Offenses in BA just like in backing can be caused by faulty PVFs or bugs.
 They might happen to honest nodes and disabling here while not a requirement can also ensure that this node does not repeat the offense as it might not be trusted with it's PVF anymore.

 Both points above don't present significant risks when disabling so the default behavior is to disable in BA and because of offenses in BA. ([**Point 9.**](#system-overview)) This filters out honest faulty nodes as well as protects from some attackers.

-## BEEFY

-Upcoming feature currently not in scope.
-It might require a brand new class of disablement with it's own separate rules.

 </br></br></br>